edgarpf/javano/README.md

 Launched in 2015 by Colin LeMahieu as RaiBlocks, Nano is a low-latency payment platform that requires minimal resources, making Nano ideal for peer-to-peer transactions.
 It has instant transactions, no fees and infinite scalability.
 It is also environmentally friendly.

+## Status

+Javano is currently in active development.

 ## How to use with Maven

 Add in your pom.xml the following repository: